cafe01/dbix-eav/README.md

 An implementation of Entity-Attribute-Value data modeling with support for entity relationships and multi-tenancy.

+# ALPHA STAGE

+This project is in its infancy, and the main purpose of this stage is to let other developers try it, and help identify any major design flaw before we can stabilize the API.
+One exception is the ResultSet whose API (and docs :\]) I've borrowed from [DBIx::Class](https://metacpan.org/pod/DBIx::Class), so its (API is) already stable.

 # WHAT'S EAV?

 EAV is a data model where instead of representing each entity using a physical